Radio Maryja

-Radio Maryja /pol/ is a religious and political socially conservative Polish radio station.
+Radio Maryja /pol/ is a religious and political socially conservative Polish non-profit radio station.
 It was founded in Toruń, Poland, on 9 December 1991, by the Redemptorist Tadeusz Rydzyk.
 The name "Maryja" is a traditional Polish form of the name "Mary", referring to the Virgin Mary.

 Programming and audience

 Radio Maryja's programmes consist of broadcasts from the station's news agency; frequent recitals of the rosary, the breviary, and the Chaplet of the Divine Mercy; the unction to the Black Madonna of Częstochowa; discussions on the Catechism of the Catholic Church; a daily transmission of the Mass; coverage of papal trips; and sociological and political programmes.
 It takes positions against feminism, gay rights, the "Islamisation" of Europe, Middle Eastern refugees and the EU, and promotes social conservatism.

 Radio Maryja's audience is reputed to consist mostly of rural and elderly listeners.
 The station says that it has "millions of listeners"; market research indicates approximately 1.2 million people daily.
 The station estimates that it is listened to by well over 10% of adults in Poland; the most comprehensive market research by Radio Track for the whole of Poland (June–July 2005) shows a 2.5% "share of listening time".

 The Economist has summarized that, "The church in Poland is divided between Vatican loyalists, who often oppose close involvement in politics, and energetic dissidents linked to Radio Maryja, a hardline broadcaster.
 This once had huge clout, articulating the feelings of Poles alienated by the country's brisk, materialist business culture and the decay in moral norms.
 But Radio Maryja's audience has shrunk in the past decade to no more than 2% of all current listeners."